 Often, these sensations may be increased when you sneeze or cough.
-You may also experience back pain, however this is usually less painful than the symptoms highlighted above.
+You may also experience back pain, however, this is usually less painful than the symptoms highlighted above.

 How to Deal with Sciatica Yourself

-If the pain is not too overwhelming, our physio and chiropractor therapists recommend trying to go about your life as normal as possible.
-We also recommend undertaking gentle, regular exercises to get your body moving and loosening the nerves and muscles around your affected area.
+If the pain is not too overwhelming, our physio and chiropractor therapists recommend trying to go about your life as normally as possible.
+We also recommend undertaking gentle, regular exercises to get your body moving and loosen the nerves and muscles around your affected area.
 Using heat packs around painful areas can be useful in relieving pain as it helps to relax the muscles and reduce the strain being put on them.
 When sleeping, we recommend putting a small, firm pillow between your legs, especially when you sleep on your side.
-This helps to support your back and posture, giving the trapped nerve more of a chance to returning to its normal position.
+This helps to support your back and posture, giving the trapped nerve more of a chance to return to its normal position.

 We recommend that you DO NOT sit or lie down for long periods (aside from sleeping).
 Movement is crucial when recovering from sciatica, so avoid being stationary for too long as you will seize up and potentially harm the nerve further.